Meet The Team

 Alex joined the Voyager team in 2016 in an effort to stay connected with youth and community.
 After graduating from Ouray High School in 2008, she felt drawn to serving the schools in some capacity.
 She coached volleyball at Ouray School for five years while working as the youth prevention coordinator at Voyager until January of 2022 when she became the Executive Director.

 Alex aims to spread messages of wellness, connection, and generosity to the young people she works with.
 Alex has an educational background in speech language pathology and behavioral health.
 She is a Certified Prevention Specialist, Positive Youth Development Trainer, Sources of Strength Trainer, and Communities That Care Certified Community Mobilizer.
-She also serves as a Board Member for Axis Health Systems.
+She also serves as a Board Member for Axis Health Systems and the Home Trust of Ouray County.

 In her spare time, Alex enjoys hiking, skiing, traveling and spending time with her husband and pups!